CAGorman/credit-risk-classification/README.md

          - macro avg: 0.93, 0.95, 0.94, 23261
          - weighted avg: 0.99, 0.99, 0.99, 23261

-4. **A summary**jupyter: I would recommend this model.Overall, this model operates with a superb level of success.
+4. **A summary**: I would recommend this model.Overall, this model operates with a superb level of success.
 Class 0 (healthy loan) has perfect scores across the board for precision, recall, & f1-score.
 Class 1 (high risk loan) performs at a slightly lower rate, but still strong (precision:0.87, recall:0.91, & f1:0.89).
 Both classes presenting with such high scores, puts the accuracy and weighted avg at 0.99.

 ### Resources